 Best Imagination: Kiddey Princess Castle Play Tent

 What kid doesn't want their own tent that they can escape and play pretend in?
 This fairy princess tent will let them play indoors and out with its easy set-up that makes a great gift for families that travel a lot.
-All you do is open the case and pop open the tent and children will be bound to have hours and hours of entertainment.
+All you do is open the case and pop open the tent and it's ready to play in.

 Best Active: Razor A Kick Scooter

-5-year-olds are on the go.
-Help them keep up with the grown-ups with the always popular Razor scooter that will have them spinning around the cul-de-sac in no time.
-Not only will boys and girls love this toy, parents will enjoy that it gets their kids outside and active.
-With safety always the top priority you might want to add a helmet and perhaps some knee pads with this gift to keep them safe while their cruising along the neighborhood.
+If your 5-year-old is eager to zip up and down the sidewalk, a razor scooter can be a fun way to let them explore.
+Not only will boys and girls love this toy, but parents will also enjoy that it gets their kids outside and active.
+With safety always the top priority, you might want to add a helmet and perhaps some knee pads with this gift to keep them safe while they're cruising along the neighborhood.

 This comes in six different colors and can hold up to 143 pounds so it will be around for the long haul.